Skip to main content

 When you complete the details for the primary and secondary nodes, you then validate the setup.
 Validation creates new log files in the var/log directory titled, openvpnas-node.log.

-UCARP relies heavily on rsync to share databases; logs of the communication and any errors save to these log files.
+UCARP relies heavily on rsync to share databases.
+Communication and any errors are recorded in log files.

 The final step after validation is to click Commit and Restart.